 1. Financial wellness education

-The hottest of all 401k plan improvements in 2017 is financial wellness education.
+A hot 401k plan improvement is financial wellness education.
 The greatest source of stress for your employees is financial.
-A 2016 Purchasing Power study reports that 43% of the surveyed group experienced at least some stress from financial issues.
+A Purchasing Power study reports that 43% of the surveyed group experienced at least some stress from financial issues.
 The report also indicates that one-third of workers have trouble meeting monthly expenses and that 41% don’t have a budget.
 And bad news for you: The study found that 37% of employees spend time at work dealing with personal finance issues.

 This is a benefit that your employees would welcome.
-A 2014 MetLife study indicates that nearly half of all employees surveyed were interested in having financial wellness programs in their workplaces.
+A recent MetLife study indicates that nearly half of all employees surveyed were interested in having financial wellness programs in their workplaces.

 Not sure where to find financial wellness education providers?
 Consider referencing the Program Evaluator that T. Rowe Price has developed.
 The experts at T. Rowe Price have researched the universe of financial wellness providers and boiled the list down to the 14 that appear to be best-in-class.
 If you want to RFI the three or four best, T. Rowe has constructed an RFI template for you to use.